 - Crate for crate training – we recommend a medium sized which accommodates a 17 inch dog.
 Petmate is a brand we use and like the quality of.
 The size for medium doodle is about 36Lx25Wx27H

-- Travel Crate for car until puppy is big enough to wear a car harness
+- Travel Crate for car until puppy is big enough to wear a car harness.
+The booster seats are great too!

 Food and Treats:

 It is best to start with the same food that we are feeding but as the puppy grows you may find a brand that works better for their needs or you may choose to look at a partial raw diet or full raw after one year.
 You can switch on to adult kibble at 9-12 months depending on the growth of your puppy.
-We feed Acana Grasslands to our adults and Acana is an excellent Canadian food with a number or protein options and limited ingredients.
-I recommend a grain free food.
-The Dog Food Advisor website is a great resource fopr researching dog foods.
+The Dog Food Advisor website is a great resource for researching dog foods.

 As the puppy gets older and has their permanent teeth we feed raw marrow bones which are great for cleaning tartar off their teeth and they love them Check with a butcher as they are often cheaper than at a pet food store.